Giuseppe Meazza: Inter

 When Ambrosiana beat Bari in the 1937–38 championship, he scored five goals in a 9–2 victory.
 The next week he scored a hat-trick against Lucchese.
 Along with fellow Inter players Ferraris II, Ferrari and Locatelli, Meazza was involved in the Azzurri set-up that won the 1938 World Cup in Paris.
 That same year, Inter won their fourth Scudetto, while the club's first Coppa Italia success came in 1939.

 AC Milan and later career

 An injury put him out of action for most of 1938–39 and 1939–40, and after having devoted the best part of his career to Inter, Meazza transferred to AC Milan on 28 November 1940.
 Later in his career he also played for Juventus, Varese and Atalanta.
 His debut for Juventus, on 18 October 1942, took place in the derby against Torino.
 This was the last season in which he managed to record double figures in terms of goals scored, helping Juventus to a third–place finish in the league.
-Following this season the Serie A and Coppa Italia were suspended due to the Second World War.
+Following this season the Serie A and Coppa Italia were suspended due to the World War II.